Voluntary Quit Disqualifications

 When a disqualified household member moves, the disqualification follows the individual.
 The individual cannot be added to the new household until the minimum disqualification period has ended unless the individual meets one of the CalFresh work registration exemptions.

 Special measures are not required to contact an applicant's previous state of residence to determine disqualification status.
-However, if the EW becomes aware of a disqualification imposed in another state, eligibility may not be established until the disqualification period ends.
+However, if the SSBS becomes aware of a disqualification imposed in another state, eligibility may not be established until the disqualification period ends.

 Related Topics